 Depending on its nature, the approval or incorporation of the additive to the food regulatory framework may occur with restrictions of use.
-In this case ANVISA will establish maximum limits for the active substance for the specific food product in which the additive will be incorporated to.
-If the additive is approved but the safety tolerance has not been set up, the amount to be used by the industry is the sufficient to obtain the efficient result.
+In this case ANVISA will establish maximum limits for the active substance for the specific food product in which the additive will be incorporated.
+If the additive is approved but a safety tolerance is not set, the additive may be used at the level required to obtain desired result.

-Before exporting food and beverage products to Brazil, U.S. exporters must make sure that not only the final product complies with the local legislation but also its ingredients, which includes the additives used.
+Before exporting food and beverage products to Brazil, U.S. exporters must make sure that not only the final product complies with the local legislation but also its ingredients, which includes the additives.
 Brazilian legislation divides food products into categories.
 For each category, allowed additives are listed.

-Section V. Pesticides and Other Contaminants
+Section V. Pesticides and Other Contaminants:

-Brazil follows international standards on tolerances of pesticides, herbicides and fungicides used in fumigation of agricultural products, being Codex Alimentarius the general reference.
-Codex has a committee in Brazil (CCAB) in order to implement the adoption of its standards.
-This committee is composed by 14 segments of the Brazilian government.
+Brazil follows international standards on tolerances of pesticides, herbicides and fungicides on agricultural products, and uses Codex Alimentarius as a general reference.
+The Codex Alimentarius Committee of Brazil (CCAB) represents the country in international Codex Committees and advocates for the use of Codex standards in the country.